gaetanlop/ML_bestiary/README.md

 * Ajouter tous les sites scrappés à la liste

 * Semaine du 02/02: Sprint pour le cleaning de la bdd.
 Cleaning sommaire.
 Stratégie: tester avec le plus d'images possibles.
+* First cleaning: only images that do not look like monsters
+* Second cleaning: after the first gan model.
+Delete datasets wrong style images.
+* Third cleaning: after the second gan model: CDCGAN. create repositories with images of same type.
+Labels.

+* I need to put all the databases on this github repo and update the number of images and websites scrapped.